 Does your event have a hashtag?
 If not, then create one.
 (For example, if you’re hosting a wine tasting next month, your hashtag could be #SeptWine.)
 Once you’ve got that, promote it to all your attendees, some of whom are likely to be active tweeters.
 Live-tweeting with a hashtag allows attendees to meet each other more easily — and just as important, to alert conference organizers like you if there’s anything that needs fixing.
 (A bonus is that tweets about your event will spread the word to those beyond the venue walls.)
-Tools like Hootsuite and NutshellMail make it easy for you to sort tweets so you don’t miss any that include the hashtag, and the Constant Contact Event Marketing tool allows you to create a hashtag and promote it from your very first communication about the event.
+A tool like Hootsuite makes it easy for you to sort tweets so you don’t miss any that include the hashtag, and the Constant Contact Event Marketing tool allows you to create a hashtag and promote it from your very first communication about the event.

 2. Check people in on the go

 As an event organizer, you likely look for ways to minimize costs and minimize the paperwork.
 The Event Check-In App from Constant Contact helps you simplify the check-in process, and do it all on the go too.
 You can easily search the registration list and check people in with one click.
 It syncs directly with your Constant Contact account, so you can be confident that anything you do on your mobile device will be reflected when you get back to your desk and use your computer.